 The actress later told Nylon that her son "completely grounded me and made me look at myself, and my life just became completely different.
 It was just a gift, and perfect timing, too."

-While she had a small part in The Holiday and was the lead in some straight-to-DVD horror movies, Sossamon's attention was devoted to her son, and another side project.
+While she had a small part in The Holiday and was the lead in some straight-to-DVD horror movies, Sossamon's attention was still devoted to her son, and another side project.

 Sossamon and her sister are part of the band Warpaint, and she put her acting career on the back burner for four years to focus on making music.

 Sossamon had a leading role in the horror remake One Missed Call, and has appeared on TV shows like Mistresses, Wayward Pines, and Sleepy Hollow.